gearnode/erl-jose/README.md

 # Motivation
-Existing JOSE implementations do not understand and process many header names and bind C libraries, making release portability header.
+Existing JOSE implementations do not understand and process many header names and bind C libraries, making Erlang release portability harder.
 This library can understand and process almost all specified header names and do not use any C binding.

 # Build
 You can build the library with: